Storage Usage

 To summarize:

-2. All primary shards make the full table.
+2. All primary shards make up the full table.

 3. By default, every table will have a maximum of one replica.

-The result are slightly off 768 ~= 775 because in this example, decimals are being ignored.
-The goal is to give you an idea on how tweaking some CrateDB aspect can affect storage, being overly precise to the kilobyte level does not matter too much.
+The result are slightly off 768 ~= 775 because in this example, decimals are being truncated.
+The goal is to give you an idea on how tweaking some CrateDB aspect can affect storage, being overly precise to the kilobyte level doesn’t matter too much.

 Query with everything applied: